Spomky-Labs/jose-bundle/Resources/doc/Keys.md

 # Load Your Keys

-Signature/Verification and Encryption/Decryption need keys to be performed.
-The first step is to configure your keys in the configuration file.

 This bundle allows you to load keys from various sources: a certificate, a public or private key (may be encrypted), values...
 Your keys are identified by an ID and, when loaded, are available as a service container so that you can inject or get them easily.